passbolt/passbolt_help/_posts/hosting/installation/2021-02-07-hosting-install-source-ce.md

 - Email settings
 - Server OpenPGP key fingerprint.

-**WARNING:** The OpenPGP key fingerprint has to be writed with no spaces
+**WARNING:** The OpenPGP key fingerprint has to be written with no spaces

 You can also set your configuration using environment variables.
 Check `config/default.php` to get the names of the environment variables.